goromal/manif-geom-cpp/README.md

 make # or make install
 ```

-By default, building will build and run the unit tests, but this can be turned off with the cmake option `BUILD_TESTS`.
+By default, building will build and run the unit tests, but this can be turned off with the CMake option `BUILD_TESTS`.